Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Introduction

-We show that the noisy estimates of UIH can be used for estimation and valid inference on the quantiles of interest under mild conditions.
-There are two key restrictions.
-First, we impose weak assumptions on the marginal distributions of UIH and of the estimation noise.
-We do not restrict the dependence structure between the true UIH and the estimation noise.
-This allows estimation noise and the true UIH to be related in a complex manner, as they typically are outside of experimental settings \citep{Heckman2001,Browning2007,Browning2010}.
-Second, the tail of the noisy distribution of estimates has to converge to the tail of the latent distribution of interest in a certain pointwise sense; a condition that we label pointwise asymptotic tail equivalence.
+Our inference methods rely on two asymptotic approximations: {extreme order} and {intermediate order}.
+Extreme order methods exploit ratios of the highest order statistics, and we show that the limiting distributions of these ratios can be estimated via subsampling or simulation.
+Intermediate order methods use ratios of statistics that are asymptotically in the tail but not the most extreme.
+We construct a ratio statistic that is asymptotically standard normal.
+This ratio requires no tuning parameters, in contrast to conventional intermediate order approaches \citep[ch.
+3]{DeHaan2006}.
+Our framework complements \cite{Jochmans2019}, who develop central order approximations methods for central quantiles of UIH.
+We show that inference is valid if and only if tail equivalence holds, under minimal assumptions on the marginal distributions of UIH and estimation noise.
+The result allows for complex dependence structures between noise and true UIH, an important feature in non-experimental settings \citep{Heckman2001,Browning2007,Browning2010}.

-When tail equivalence holds, noisy estimates inherit extreme value properties of the UIH.
-This allows us to establish an EVT and supporting distributional results for noisy estimates.
-These results in turn serve as a foundation for inference.
+For a broad class of distributions, we derive sufficient conditions for tail equivalence in terms of rates on the cross-sectional and individual sample sizes $N$ and $T$.
+These conditions require standard moment or normality assumptions on the noise and a lower bound on the EV index.
+If the true UIH distribution has an infinite tail, tail equivalence holds under mild restrictions.
+For instance, if the noise has at least eight finite moments, inference remains valid provided $N/T^4 \to 0$, matching the central quantile inference condition in \cite{Jochmans2019}.
+If the noise is Gaussian, $N$ may grow almost exponentially relative to $T$.
+In contrast, rate conditions are stricter for distributions with finite endpoints, depending on the relative heaviness of UIH and noise tails.

-For a broad class of distributions, we obtain sufficient conditions for the tail equivalence conditions in terms of rate restrictions on the cross-sectional dimensional and individual sample sizes.
-The sufficient conditions only require typical moment or normality assumptions on the estimation noise and a lower bound for the extreme value index.
-The rate restrictions are mild if the distribution has an infinite right endpoint.
-For example, in this case tail equivalence holds if $N/T^4\to 0$ if the estimation noise has more than 8 moments, where $N$ is the cross-section size and $T$ is the size of unit-specific datasets.
-This restriction matches the condition for validity of inference on central quantiles obtained by \cite{Jochmans2019}.
-Moreover, if the estimation noise is normal, $N$ may be almost exponentially large relative to $T$.
-In contrast, for distributions with finite endpoints the rate conditions may be more stringent.
-There are two main components which make restrictions milder: how light the tails of the noise distribution are, and how heavy the tails of the true distribution of the effects are.
-Intuitively, lighter-tailed noise and heavier-tailed UIH both increase signal strength.
+We propose a rule of thumb for choosing inference methods.
+Broadly, the rule depends on $N$ and the quantile of interest.
+For smaller $N$, extreme order methods are preferable for tail quantiles.
+In larger samples, one may also use the simpler intermediate order methods.